DimaHn007/OakWood/README.md

 - Number – number of table
 - Capacity – table capacity
 - Status – table status

+**Data Retention Policy**
+This policy outlines how our table reservation service handles and retains user data.
+**Types of Information Collected**
+- Information Provided by Users: To facilitate table reservations, users are required to provide personal details including their full name, email, and password during registration.
+- Reservation Data: Information regarding the reservations made, including choice of restaurant, date, time, number of guests, and reservation status.
+- Restaurant Information: Details about restaurants including name, location, contact information, capacity, working hours, and cuisine type.
+**Utilization of Information**
+- Service Facilitation: The collected data is used to facilitate table reservations, manage user accounts, and provide personalized experiences.
+- Improvement and Analytics: User data is anonymized and used for statistical analysis to enhance service quality, identify popular restaurants, and improve user experience.
+**Information Sharing**
+We maintain strict confidentiality standards and do not share user information with external parties.
+Restaurant details are made public for user reference but do not include specific user data.
+**Data Retention Duration**
+- User profile information and reservation history are retained for the duration of the user's account existence.
+- Reservation details are retained for statistical analysis and service improvement purposes.
+- Restaurant information remains available for reference unless removed by the administrator.
+**User Control**
+Users have complete control over their information.
+They can access, edit, update, or delete their profile and reservation history through their account settings.
+**Administrator Rights**
+Administrators have the authority to manage restaurant information, view and manage all reservations, and handle user accounts.
+This includes confirmation, cancellation, and editing of reservations and the ability to block or modify user accounts in case of policy violations.
+**Target Audience**
+Our services are intended for individuals above the age of 16 who can consent to personal data processing in their country.
+In some instances, parental or guardian consent might be required for minors.

 ## **Deployment Model**
 ```sql